abaisero/baise.ro/app/pages/code.md

 managers, decorators, iterators, collections, and 3D geometry classes.

-The code is in continuous fluctuation and not significantly stable but, if you want to check it out, can be found at [<span class="icon fa fa-github-alt fa-lg"></span> abaisero/pytk][pytk].
+The code is in continuous fluctuation and not significantly stable but, if you want to check it out, can be found at [<span class="icon fab fa-github-alt fa-lg"></span> abaisero/pytk][pytk].

 [pytk]: https://github.com/abaisero/pytk "Python toolkit repository"